What’s Happening in my Area?

 CityView is an interactive map that provides a lot of information about what’s happening around the City.
 You can use this tool to look up property lines and ownership, zoning, historic districts, plan boundaries and much, much more.

-Map - If you are particularly interested in development, EconView is an interactive map that can provide a lot of information about projects that are approved and under construction.
+Map - If you are particularly interested in development, BNIA's Development Tracker is an interactive map that can provide a lot of information about projects that are approved and under construction.

-Development Regulations - To understand the regulations that guide the type of development that is permitted, check out the City’s current zoning code and proposed zoning code.
-To find out the current zoning and proposed zoning for a particular site, go to CityView.
+Development Regulations- To understand the regulations that guide the type of development that is permitted, check out the City’s zoning code.
+To find out the zoning for a particular site, go to CityView.
 Many areas of the City have additional land use and design regulations through Urban Renewal Plans.
 For additional regulations, check out the City’s Charter and Codes.

 - Planning Commission reviews subdivisions, Planned Unit Developments, certain conditional uses, rezoning requests, street closings, other legislation and more.

 - The Board of Municipal Zoning Appeals (BMZA) reviews variances, certain conditional uses, and other zoning appeals.

 - City Council reviews Planned Unit Developments, certain conditional uses, rezoning requests, and more.
 You can track land use actions through the City Council process by using their legislative calendar.